Personal site of journalist, baker, and storyteller Tony Ganzer.

 Category: The Baking Journalist

-The Baking Journalist project and forthcoming book offer bite-sized thoughts on issues of journalism and society through videos and essays.
+The Baking Journalist project and book offer bite-sized thoughts on issues of journalism and society through videos and essays.
 It combines my vocation as a journalist and my amateur bread-baking, while hopefully contributing something positive to the commons.

 Whether you come along for the discussion, or just a recipe: welcome to The Baking Journalist.